 The Track and Facilities

 A tunnel under the winning line leads to the centre of the track where there is a “family park” with facilities for kids – including a racehorse simulator.
 In the summer months, the park is a very popular picnic location and even in winter can offer scenic walking paths.
-There are betting areas in the infield as well as a “SandPresso” coffee shop and other refreshment stands.
+There are betting areas in the infield as well as a “Brown Grill” snackbar which serves beer on tap, as well as a number of other refreshment stands.

-Happy Zone Hansik Buffet- Happyville Grandstand, 2nd floor: Take a tray and walk down the line picking up whichever dish you like – most people pick up a plate of rice and two or three side dishes.
+Delacourt Cafeteria – Hansik Buffet- Happyville Grandstand, 2nd floor: One of two locations on the track branded “Delacourt” Take a tray and walk down the line picking up whichever dish you like – most people pick up a plate of rice and two or three side dishes.
 Everything is there, bulgogi, baked fish, spicy pork, and every kind of kimchi imaginable.
-Expect to pay around 6,500 to 8,000 won for three side dishes with rice.
+Expect to pay around 7,000 to 9,000 won for two side dishes with rice.

-Chinese Restaurants – Happyville Grandstand 2nd floor & Luckyville Grandstand, 3rd floor: Two Chinese restaurants serving Koreanised Chinese food.
+Chinese Restaurants – Happyville Grandstand 2nd floor & Luckyville Grandstand, 3rd floor: Two more Chinese restaurants serving Koreanised Chinese food.
 The “Ja-jang-myon” and and the “Zampon” are both acceptable.
-5,000-6,000won and the Tang-su-yuk (sweet and sour pork) in Happyville at 7,000 won is very good.
+6,000-8,000won and the Tang-su-yuk (sweet and sour pork) in Happyville at 8,000 won is very good.

-The other place where you can get a good cup of coffee is Marronnier Coffee which is located on the 2nd floor balcony in the entrance of the Happyville Chinese restaurant overlooking the paddock.
-From Spring to Autumn, they also operate a stand on the sun terrace accessible from the Food Myungga restaurant on the 2nd floor of Luckyville.
+Marronnier Coffee which is located on the 2nd floor balcony in the entrance of the Happyville Chinese restaurant overlooking the paddock.
+From Spring to Autumn, they also operate a stand on the sun terrace accessible from the “Toran Toran” Korean restaurant on the 2nd floor of Luckyville.

-There are many other restaurants and snack bars dotted around the track and the convenience store chains FamilyMart and GS25 both have numerous outlets throughout the course.
+There are many other restaurants and snack bars dotted around the track and the convenience store chains 7/11 and GS25 both have numerous outlets throughout the course.

-There are usually 11-12 races every Saturday and Sunday plus the opportunity to bet on at least two races from Jeju or Busan – in 2011 two races from Jeju are simulcasted on Saturdays and four or five from Busan on Sundays.
+There are usually 11-12 races every Saturday and Sunday plus the opportunity to bet on at least two races from Jeju or Busan – in 2014 three to four races from Jeju are simulcasted on Saturdays and six from Busan on Sundays.
 Race distances vary between five furlongs (1000 metres) and eleven and a half furlongs (2300 metres).
 Highlights of the season include the Korean Derby in May, the Minister of Agriculture Cup in October, President’s Cup in November and the Grand Prix Stakes in December.
 See this page for a list of the top horses currently running at Seoul.